Cannabis & the Muscular System

 One of the biggest discoveries about cannabis has been its ability to calm seizures.
 While seizures are a result of excess or erratic neural activity, they cause a chain of events to occur throughout the body that involves muscle contractions.
 We’ve seen plenty of videos with both adults and children using CBD oil to help control their seizures, and studies have confirmed that CBD oil results in not only easing the associated muscle spasms and contractions, but by helping patients sleep better since the pain associated with uncontrolled muscle activity is reduced.
 Plus, CBD has been generally known to promote relaxation and drowsiness anyway.

-This could make cannabis useful for multiple sclerosis patients too as it relaxes stiff muscle and keeps pain at bay.
+This could make cannabis useful for multiple sclerosis patients too as it relaxes stiff muscles and keeps pain at bay.

 Many diseases found in other body systems can negatively affect the muscular system, making it harder to confirm whether cannabis helps the muscles directly or by altering the root cause that leads to the muscle disorder.
 There’s debate over whether cannabis inhibits muscle growth for concerned bodybuilders or athletes, but its effects thus far fail to significantly impact a person’s ability to grow muscle.